Maritime Southeast Asia: Geography

-The seven largest islands are New Guinea, Borneo, Sumatra, Sulawesi and Java in Indonesia; and Luzon and Mindanao in the Philippines.
+The seven largest islands are Borneo, Sumatra, Sulawesi and Java in Indonesia; and Luzon and Mindanao in the Philippines.

 In the natural sciences, the region is sometimes known as the Maritime Continent.
 It also corresponds to the biogeographical region of Malesia (not to be confused with "Malaysia"), with shared tropical flora and fauna.

 Geologically, the archipelago is one of the most active volcanic regions in the world, producing many volcanoes, especially in Java, Sumatra, and the Lesser Sunda Islands region, where most volcanoes over 3000 m are situated.
 Tectonic uplifts also produced large mountains, including the highest in Mount Kinabalu in Sabah, Malaysia, with a height of 4095.2 m and Puncak Jaya on Papua, Indonesia at 4884 m.
 Other high mountains in the archipelago include Puncak Mandala, Indonesia at 4760 m and Puncak Trikora, Indonesia, at 4750 m.

 The climate throughout the archipelago is tropical, owing to its position on the Equator.

+Biogeography

+Island Southeast Asia is crossed by the Wallace Line.
+This line divides the flora and fauna of Asia from that of Australia and New Guinea with stretches of water that have always been too wide for plant and animal species to cross readily.
+The gaps are considered to be large enough to make accidental rafting from one side to another to be unlikely events.
+Apart from birds, species that have managed to cross this line include those that have been moved by humans.
+There is a transitional zone adjacent to the Wallace Line that is termed Wallacea.
+This is a zone where examples of animal and plant species from both sides can be found, but, particularly on smaller islands, there may be a greatly reduced number of terrestrial species.

+The biographical division of the region is important for understanding the spread of both modern and archaic humans into the region.
+The Wallace Line represents a sea barrier that has persisted, as far as is known, even at the lowest sea levels of glacial maxima of the Pleistocene and the Holocene.
+Therefore it is known when watercraft of some (admittedly unknown) description must have been used by humans to cross the sea.

+A portion of the region also forms the western half of the Coral Triangle, which is home to over half of the world's coral species.